piperun/Claymore/README.md

 Generates a random string from ASCII/ASCII-EXTENDED/UTF-8 Table and store it in a file

-This was tested on Python3.3 x64 and is the recommended version to use.
+This was written in Python3.3 x64 and is the recommended version to use.

 !!
 WARNING !!